Should I use an Accountant or TurboTax?

 Business man calculating finance numbers

-A survey conducted at the beginning of last year established that about 35% of people use TurboTax to file their taxes, 30% use an accountant, and the other 35% of the population have a friend do it, do it themselves, or don’t file at all.
+A survey conducted at the beginning of last year established that about 35% of people use Turbo Tax to file their taxes, 30% use an accountant, and the other 35% of the population have a friend do it, do it themselves, or don’t file at all.

-As a practicing CPA who truly enjoys what he does, this information is a little sad.
+As a practicing CPA, who truly enjoys what he does, this information is a little sad.

 To begin, I never want to hear that individuals are not filing their taxes, but I am not naïve to think the percentage would ever be 0.
-But the data that really breaks my heart is that the percentage of people using tax prep software is higher than that of the population using an accountant.
+But the data that really breaks my heart is that the percentage of people using a tax prep software is higher than that of the population using an accountant.

-Meaning, the CPA/client relationship is diminishing in prevalence And value.
+Meaning, the CPA/client relationship is diminishing in prevalence and value.

 But I am not here to read you an entry in Salim’s diary, I am here to give you the facts!